-The LUXE case study outlines the organisational context and issues faced with its selection and assessment (S&A).
-As an S&A consultant, advise the organisation/HR personnel on LUXE's steps should take to meet its S&A goals.
+The LUXE case study outlines the organisational context and issues faced with its selection and assessment.
+As a consultant, advise the organisation/HR personnel on LUXE's steps should take to meet its S&A goals.

 Introduction